DavidHrncir/Fivetran_CSDK_Snowflake_HOL/README.md

 # Let's build a custom connector!

-There are 8 verticals available from which to choose.
+There are 8 verticals available from which to choose in this git repo.
 Click on the vertical you would like to work with today, and we will walk through the folder structure.
-Note that each vertical is set up the same.
+Note that each vertical is set up in the same manner.
 So no matter which vertical you choose, you will be able to follow along.

 ## Let's go!